ptycho/ptypy/doc/rst/parameters.rst

    *(93)* Focal spot diameter

-   If not ``None``, this parameter is used to generate the appropriate aperture size instead of :any:`size`
+   If not ``None``, this parameter is used to generate the appropriate aperture size instead of :py:data:`size`

    *default* = ``None (>0.0)``